 What I found interesting when I first went there was that everything and I mean everything, is in French.

-It’s definitely worth mentioning that there is a strong presence and feel of French culture in the air, but it’s definitely mixed in with Canadian and North American culture, and it is most commonly reflected with its food, which I’ll touch on in the list so keep reading!
+It’s definitely worth mentioning that there is a strong presence and feel of French culture in the air, but it’s definitely mixed in with Canadian and North American culture, and it is most commonly reflected in its food, which I’ll touch on in the list so keep reading!

 Before traveling to Montréal, I was aware of the fact that French was mainly the language spoken in Montréal, but I wasn’t aware of how deep this component of everyday life runs for Montréalers.

-The topic of language and culture runs pretty deep for not only Montréal, but the province of Québec, as one of the ways they want to preserve their French heritage is by implementing strict language laws that include having everything written in French, making French language learning a requirement for school children in this province, and like I mentioned before, even changing names of chain restaurants to something identifiable French-Canadian.
+One of the main reasons why is because speaking French is one of the ways they want to preserve their French heritage is by implementing strict language laws that include having everything written in French, making the French language learning a requirement for school children in this province, and like I mentioned before, even changing names of chain restaurants to something identifiable French-Canadian.

 It’s interesting, but it’s a debate and for some, a controversial one, that has been going on for a long time between the province of Québec wanting to protect their language and culture, and the rest of Canada speaking mainly English and culturally being pretty different from Québec.

 A quick tip!

 This isn’t to say that you won’t be able to get around if you don’t speak French, Montréal is actually a very diverse city, and it’s still at the end of the day, located within Canada where English is still recognized as a language that is widely spoken.

-Being that Montréal is one of the first cities established in North America, Montréal who’s name stems from Mont-Royal, a name given to the little mountain located at the heart of the city, offers a true coexistence of modern and old, right here in North America.
+Being that Montréal is one of the first cities established in North America, Montréal whose name stems from Mont-Royal, a name given to the little mountain located at the heart of the city, offers a true coexistence of modern and old, right here in North America.

 The city has the European flair that a lot of people love with its boutique cafe shops, its cobbled streets, statues of Queen Victoria and other notable people in Montréal history, and the abundance of French spoken and written everywhere.

 It’s truly amazing to be a few miles away from the U.S. border (New York) and experience all of this, and be in a city where its people prefer to work to live and not live to work.
 It’s very refreshing.

-There’s so much more that I decided I would make a full list for you to be able to refer back to continuously of must-try food items that are typical Montréal and the Québecois region, which is available to you for FREE!
+There’s so much more that I decided I would make a full list for you to be able to refer back to continuously of must-try food items that are typical of Montréal and the Québecois region, which is available to you for FREE!

 I will share right off the bat some of the delicious foods I tried like poutine, beaver tails (dessert item from Ottawa), Maple Candy at Délices Erable & Cie, iconic Montréal style bagels, and a few more that I Included on the list!